 Originally designed to enhance judicial efficiency and transparency, deliver better services in terms of the citizen’s choice, options and rights and overcome the huge backlogs, the judicial portal will provide easy and ready access for the disadvantaged, women and the disabled.
 The portal will provide citizens with options to choose their lawyer or find out their designated notary public.

 This portal will become the mother of all portals as far as the judiciary is concerned turning into a repository of all the information.
 Consequently the portals of the Supreme Court, district courts and other judicial institutions and organisations will be connected to this one, saving time and money.

 This portal will pave the way to make firm inroads into a better and enviable justice system in Bangladesh.
-Its efficacy is not limited easy and ready access for the citizen but extends to unprecedented media access and public scrutiny of its processes with regards to court hearings.
+Its efficacy has not limited easy and ready access for the citizen, but extends to unprecedented media access and public scrutiny of its processes with regards to court hearings.

 As a first step towards transforming courts into more public-friendly and less intimidating, the portal also encourages all office bearers of the judicial system to adopt an attitude of providing excellent civic service.

 While the judicial portal has immense potential, the extent of its use will only depend on human resources and the willingness of people to put it to use.

 *The writer is a Joint District & Sessions Judge who is on attachment at the Access to Information (A2I) Programme at the Prime Ministers’ Office.